 When it comes down to the Dodge Charger vs. Dodge Challenger, there's a few things you should consider.
 For starters, both of these vehicles come standard with a powerful 3.6-liter V6 Engine.
 You should also take into account that the Dodge Challenger price and the Dodge Charger price are both slightly different.
 Not to mention, the Dodge Charger and Dodge Challenger both come standard with different interior dimensions and features.
 Furthermore, you'll also want to bear in mind that the Dodge Charger model trims are slightly different than the Dodge Challenger model trims.
 Come to think of it, both of these cars have a lot in common.
 But if you take a close look you'll be able to quickly see which muscle car is the best for you.

-Check out our new comparison review below.
-Find out everything you need to know about the Doge Charger vs Dodge Challenger prices, specs, features, photos, and reviews.
+Check out our comparison review below.
+Find out everything you need to know about the Doge Charger vs Dodge Challenger specs, features, photos, and reviews.
 Discover which car is the best for you?

 Are you ready?
 Let's get started!